tschaffter/raspberry-pi-kernel-hardened/README.md

     sudo reboot
     sestatus

-After installing the above kernel, its name will be:
+After installing the above kernel, its version will be:

-    $ uname -a
+    $ uname -r
-    Linux raspberrypi 5.4.51-20200804-hardened+ #1 SMP Sun Jun 14 15:06:51 UTC 2020 armv7l GNU/Linux
+    5.4.51-20200804-hardened+

 **Note:** The builder inside the docker container runs as a non-root user.
 The command `mkdir output` included in the above command ensures that the builder will be able